syuzannaharutyunyan7/company_data_search_service/README.md

 ## H2 Database

-This project uses an in-memory H2 database.

-You can open the database console here:
+This project uses an in-memory H2 database and You can open the database console here:

 ```
 http://localhost:8080/h2-console